GiGurra/flycd/README.md

 * It can currently install itself into an existing fly.io environment (although it doesn't do anything yet once installed :D)

+**I have no idea if I will have time or interest in continuing this project until it reaches a useful state :D.**
+Consider it proof of concept, and nothing more.
+I have spent about 1 day on it so far.

 ## Current issues

 * Lots of implementation is still missing!